Wered6/UE5-StyleGuide/README.md

 The Blueprint compiler is able to follow the flow of execution and will warn you if there is a branch of your code with an unhandled return or bad flow if you use return nodes.

-In situations like where a programmer may add a pin to a Sequence node or add logic after a for loop completes but the loop iteration might return early, this can often result in an accidental error in code flow.
-The warnings the Blueprint compiler will alert everyone of these issues immediately.
+In situations like where a programmer may add a pin to a Sequence node or add logic after a for loop completes, but the loop iteration might return early, this can often result in an accidental error in code flow.
+The warnings the Blueprint compiler will alert every one of these issues immediately.

 <a name="3.3.3"></a>